gnarayan/WDmodel/README.md

 testing purposes, and should probably not be used for any final analysis.
 Note that the uncertainities increase as you'd expect with fewer points.

+Occasionally, you might see very low-acceptance fractions, accompanied with weird spikes in the fsig parameter.
+We've noticed this on the odyssey cluster, but aren't yet sure why it is happening.
+It appears to be the HODLR solver that is the default.
+The problem goes away completely with `--usebasic`, which forces the basic solver, at the cost of runtime.
+We have not seen the problem, with the exact same data and settings on a linux desktop or Macbook Pro.

 You can get a summary of all available options with `--help`
 ______